The following blog post has been updated based on revised rulings received on April 13, 2023.

 Are strata corporations obligated to file UHT returns?

-Generally speaking, strata corporations are considered corporations under the Underused Housing Tax Act (UHTA) and will need to file UHT returns on residential properties—that is, guest suites or residential condo units; that contain a kitchen, a bathroom, and a separate living area.
-If there are more than 3 guest suites in the building, it would not be considered a residential property as defined in the UHTA.
+Generally speaking, strata corporations are considered corporations under the Underused Housing Tax Act (UHTA) and will need to file UHT returns on residential properties—that is, guest suites or residential condo units that contain a kitchen, a bathroom, and a separate living area and has a separate title for the unit.
+CRA has elaborated that the private kitchen facilities are expected to be a full kitchen with a functional stove and fridge for the unit to meet the criteria of a dwelling unit.

 Generally, a residential unit is a single self-contained set of rooms in a building or part of a building that is distinguished from any other such set of rooms in the building or part and that is characteristic of, and suitable as, a residence.